Insiteo/ios-v3/readme/room_counting.md

-## Room Counting
+# Room Counting

-### Pre-requisites
+## Requirements

 > **Important**: In order to use the room counting feature, your application must enable the  [iBeacon configuration](beacon.md).
-Also keep in mind that users must have **enabled their bluetooth** on their phone to detect iBeacons.
+Also keep in mind that users must have **enabled their bluetooth** on their phone to detect iBeacon.

 Room counting is based on iBeacon location service and Insiteo analytics.
-You must have intialized the SDK properly at least once with analytics enabled for the system to work (.plist configuration or using initialization parameters).
+You must have intialized the SDK properly at least once with analytics enabled for the system to work (`.plist` configuration or using initialization parameters).
 Analytics configuration and iBeacon regions are retrieved from the server and stored in your client configuration.

-### Best Practices
+## 1. Best Practices

 The best way to report background location data through Insiteo SDK is to initialize the SDK as soon as possible.
 Indeed, when your application is woken up from iBeacon service, the OS starts your application for ~10 seconds in the background.
 The Insiteo class provides a local initialization method `-initializeLocallyWithLastConfiguration` which uses your last known configuration to avoid server synchronization that could take a long time.
 You don't need to start an Insiteo site.

 > **Note:** Such as with standard initialization methods, a full local initialization method with parameters is available.

-### Usage
+## 2. Usage

-- Start the Beacon Provider as soon as possible in `application:didFinishLaunchingWithOptions:`
+- 1. Start the Beacon Provider as soon as possible in `application:didFinishLaunchingWithOptions:`

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {